General Rate Case FAQs

 What is a General Rate Case?

 On January 2, 2024, we filed a General Rate Case (GRC) application to adjust water rates for the years 2025-2027.
-If the CPUC approves this application, SJW will recover forecasted costs in rates over a 3-year period beginning on January 1, 2025.
+The CPUC approved this application on December 19, 2024.
+SJW recovers forecasted costs in rates over a 3-year period beginning on January 1, 2025.
 We work with the CPUC to file a GRC every three years to ensure:

 SJW has been serving customers for more than 150 years.
 The growth of our system, including more than 2,400 miles of water mains, has mirrored the development of Silicon Valley.
 As this infrastructure ages, it needs to be replaced and upgraded with new materials and technology.
 We strive to maximize the useful life of our assets — replacing them as they approach failure.
 Waiting until they can no longer provide safe and reliable service is simply not an option.